 "Art did all right?"
 Cam asked his partner.

 "Yeah.
-He'll be able to do seven miles with us in no time."
+He'll be able to do eight miles with us in no time."

 "He wasn't pissed about our conversation last night, was he?"